Maltbie Davenport Babcock: Early life

 Babcock was born at Syracuse, New York, eldest son of Henry and Emily Maria (Maltbie) Babcock.
 His first American ancestor was James Babcock (1612–1679), a native of England, who emigrated in 1642, settling first at Portsmouth, Rhode Island and then in Westerly, where his descendants became prominent.
 Maltbie Davenport Babcock's great-grandfather, Henry Davis, was second president of Hamilton College, and his grandfather, Rev. Ebenezer Davenport Maltbie, was also a Presbyterian minister of note.
 As a young man, Babcock was described as "tall and broad-shouldered" and a muscular swimmer and baseball player.

 Maltbie Babcock was educated in the public schools of Syracuse and graduated in 1879 from Syracuse University with highest honors.
-He played Baseball on the University's ball team and was a member of the Psi Upslion Fraternity.
+He played Baseball on the University's ball team and was a member of the Psi Upsilon Fraternity.
 He was selected to give the Alumni Address in 1895.
 He studied theology at the Auburn Theological Seminary, receiving his degree there in 1882.